Walker¶

 Debug(RSW.GetMMPoly(TPA).Connect()); //This will draw your TPA on the minimap.

 Checks if you are inside a polygon.
-If you need to debug the polygon check the example in TRSWalker.GetMMPoly.
+If you need to debug the polygon check the example in TWalker.GetMMPoly.

-This are TRSWalker methods so they will exist both on TRSWalker and TRSWalker.
+This are TWalker methods so they will exist both on TWalker and TWalker.